martijnrusschen/wp-security-txt/README.txt

 [`security.txt`](https://github.com/securitytxt) is a [draft](https://tools.ietf.org/html/draft-foudil-securitytxt-00) "standard" which allows websites to define security policies.
 This "standard" sets clear guidelines for security researchers on how to report security issues, and allows bug bounty programs to define a scope.
 Security.txt is the equivalent of `robots.txt`, but for security issues.

 There is a help page built into the plugin if you need help configuring it.
 For developers, there is [documentation for `wordpress-security-txt` online](https://austinheap.github.io/wordpress-security-txt/), the source of which is in the [`docs/`](https://github.com/austinheap/wordpress-security-txt/tree/master/docs) directory.
-The most logical place to start are the [docs for the `WordPress_Security_Txt` class](https://austinheap.github.io/wordpress-security-txt/packages/WordPress.Security.Txt.html).
+The most logical place to start is the [docs for the `WordPress_Security_Txt` class](https://austinheap.github.io/wordpress-security-txt/packages/WordPress.Security.Txt.html).

 == Installation ==